ytaek-oh/daso/README.md

 # daso
-A placeholder repository for the paper `Distribution-Aware Semantics-Oriented Pseudo-label Imbalanced Semi-Supervised Learning'.
+A placeholder repository for the paper `Distribution-Aware Semantics-Oriented Pseudo-label for Imbalanced Semi-Supervised Learning'.